Key Points

 The rioters violently broke into the building, attacked police officers and disrupted the congressional counting of electoral votes.

-Federal prosecutors allege Trump pressured officials to reverse the results, knowingly spread lies about election fraud and sought to exploit the Capitol riot on January 6, 2021 to delay the certification of Biden’s victory and stay in power.
+Federal prosecutors alleged that Trump pressured officials to reverse the results, knowingly spread lies about election fraud and sought to exploit the Capitol riot on January 6, 2021 to delay the certification of Biden’s victory and stay in power.

-Some had speculated he would be charged with insurrection or aiding insurrection, but that is not one of the charges.
+Some had speculated he would be charged with insurrection or aiding insurrection, but that is not one of the charges facing Trump.

-The Supreme Court ruled that presidents have broad immunity from criminal prosecution for official acts they undertake.
+The Supreme Court ruled presidents have broad immunity from criminal prosecution for official acts they undertake.

-The revised indictment retains the four criminal counts, but these now relate to the former president’s status as a political candidate rather than a sitting president.
+The revised indictment retains four criminal counts, which now relate to the former president’s status as a political candidate rather than a sitting president.

 Trump faces sentencing later in November after he was convicted of 34 felony counts of falsifying business records over the payment of hush money to adult film actress Stormy Daniels days before the 2016 election.